munificent/game-programming-patterns/book/data-locality.markdown

 <aside name="branch">

 Savvy low-level coders can see another problem here.
 Doing an `if` check for every particle can cause a *branch misprediction* and a *pipeline stall*.
-In modern CPUs a single "instruction" actually takes several clock cycles.
+In modern CPUs, a single "instruction" actually takes several clock cycles.
 To keep the CPU busy, instructions are *pipelined* so that the subsequent instructions start processing before the first one finishes.

 To do that, the CPU has to guess which instructions it will be executing next.
 In straight line code, that's easy, but with flow control, it's harder.
 While it's executing the instructions for that `if`, does it guess that the particle is active and start executing the code for the `update()` call, or does it guess that it isn't?